6thmoon/HistoryFix/README.md

 #### `0.4.0`
 - Add configuration option for unlimited entries.
 Increase default value.
-- Improve compatibility with other plugins that modify the report inventory display.
 - Expand upon information displayed in the history entry tooltip and provide interface for manual deletion.
 - Preserve run history when participating in **Prismatic Trials** or otherwise playing unmodded.